nbrest/kamehouse/README.md

 It's much simpler than going through the complex process of doing all the manual steps to have an installation in your local described [here](installation.md)

+I have a sample docker container running at https://docker.nicobrest.com/kame-house/

 # Live demo:

 This application is hosted in https://www.nicobrest.com/kame-house/ so you can check it out and play around with it and report any issues :)